lnproxy/spec/README.md

 ## Requesting and verifying a proxy invoice

-1. User make a POST request to a relay like:
+1. User makes a POST request to a relay like:
    ```Bash
    curl --header "Content-Type: application/json" \
        --request POST \